MiguelG97/MiguelG97/README.md

  :bulb:  I've a passion for continuously exploring new technologies

- 💬 I’m into **development of web and mobile applications** to support digital transformation
+ 💬 I’m into **development of 3D Web and mobile applications** to support digital transformation

-🌱 Currently learning **Docker, Unity AR/VR, Firebase/Supabase**
+🌱 Currently learning **Blender, Shaders with GLSL, SwiftUI**

  </div>
 <div align="center">